I’m a freelance writer and journalist in Mexico City. I cover topics related to human rights, migration, politics, gender and cities.

 My work has appeared in N+1, Vice, The Nation, The New Republic, Columbia Journalism Review, The Baffler, Foreign Policy, Al Jazeera, Deutsche Welle and The Guardian, among other outlets.
 I’ve had stories featured on Longreads and the Nieman Lab Daily Digest.
 In 2019, I received a scholarship for Hostile Environment and First Aid Training (HEFAT) from the 2Lives Steven Joel Sotloff Memorial Foundation.
 I’m also a member of Frontline Freelance Mexico.

-When I’m not reporting or writing, I’m probably drinking coffee, dancing or eating tacos.
 For assignments, tips or critiques, or just to say hi, contact me at madeleine dot wattenbarger at gmail dot com.